 The Working Group Economic Geography at Christian-Albrechts University Kiel provides research on the dynamics of local and regional economic activities in a global production context.
 This includes studies on the energy transition, on regional innovation policies, or on cluster of the creative industries.

 The head of the working group is Prof. Dr. Robert Hassink.
-The Working Group is lead partner of Co2mmunity and as such responsible for project administration and management, inter alia chairing the project’s steering committee.
-Additionally, the Working Group is leading the Co2mmunity research activities, focusing on the development of a community energy knowledge base for the Baltic Sea Region.
+The team is responsible for project administration and management in addition to chairing the project’s steering committee since the working Group is the lead partner of Co2mmunity.
+Furthermore, the working group is leading the Co2mmunity research activities, focusing on the development of a community energy knowledge base for the BSR.

 Green Net Finland (GNF) is a Finnish clean-tech cluster developing a smart and low-carbon urban environment.
-GNF brings together the expertise and resources of Finnish cleantech companies, scientific and educational institutions and public authorities.
+GNF brings together the expertise and resources of Finnish cleantech companies, scientific and educational institutions, and public authorities.

-In Co2mmunity, GNF coordinates the Helsinki region’s RENCOP, which focuses on solar electricity community projects in the apartment buildings.
+In Co2mmunity, GNF coordinates the Helsinki region’s RENCOP, which focuses on solar electricity community projects in apartment buildings.

 Green City Project Ltd. was established in 2005 as the subsidiary of the non-profit environmental organization Green City e.V.
 Through its energy projects and services, the Green City Project Ltd. makes a significant contribution to the energy transition and helps to bring about a climate-friendly, citizen-owned energy supply at stable prices while conserving valuable resources.

 The Danish municipality Middelfart is part of the Triangle Region.
 Denmark’s Triangle Region is a sub-region which consists of 7 municipalities, and is home to 350,000 people and around 18,500 companies.
-The municipalities in the Traingle Region focus on creating and stimulating RENCOPs.
+The municipalities in the Triangle Region focus on creating and stimulating RENCOPs.

 In Co2mmunity, Middelfart Municipality will work with different RENCOPs in the Triangle Region.
 The goal is to create RENCOPs where citizens are in focus and the main driver of the projects.
 RENCOPs are an excellent way to implement renewable energy locally.

 The Regional Council of South Ostrobothnia is a statutory federation of municipalities consisting of 17 municipalities.
 The Council is a development organisation that acts as an active and cooperation-orientated initiator in regionally important development projects.
-Work is done within: regional development and planning, culture, internationalisation, regional co-operation and advocacy, and versatile project activities.
+Work is done within regional development and planning, culture, internationalisation, regional co-operation and advocacy, and versatile project activities.

 In Co2mmunity, the Council is the leader of work package ‘Bringing CE on the socio-political agenda‘ as well as of one of the corresponding activities ‘Developing BSR-wide policy recommendations‘.
 Furthermore, the Council and Thermopolis run the regional RENCOP of South Ostrobotnia.